-The following Reserved Parameters are used by the EDA tool and are required if the [Algorithmic Model] keyword is present.
+The following Reserved Parameters are used by the EDA tool and unless otherwise noted, are required if the [Algorithmic Model] keyword is present.
 The entries following the Reserved Parameter names determine their Usage, Type and Default values.
 Their values may be defined using either Default or Value but not both.
 Description is optional.